You cannot copy content of this website, your IP is being recorded

 Why is chronic disease screening important?

-Screening to identify people who have chronic conditions or are at risk of developing them can help prevent disease, lessen the severity of illness and significantly reduce healthcare costs.
-Early detection and intervention does not only save money but also has the potential to save lives and improve the quality of life of those living with a chronic condition.
+Screening to identify people who have chronic conditions or are at risk of developing them can help prevent disease, lessen the severity of illness, and significantly reduce healthcare costs.
+Early detection and intervention not only save money but also have the potential to save lives and improve the quality of life of those living with a chronic condition.
 Although the use of screening tests has increased in recent years in the United States, not everyone who needs screening services receives them, which is why it is essential to receive a chronic disease screening for those who are at higher risk.
 Both chronic conditions and risk factors for chronic conditions can be detected through dedicated health screening exams or during routine physical exams.

 What are examples of chronic diseases?